thaining7/Car-Giftastic/README.md

 # Description

-#### This application features , JavaScript, jQuery and the Giphy API to find find and display animated Gifs
+#### This application uses JavaScript, jQuery and the Giphy API to find find and display animated Gifs

 # Screenshot